10% Throughput Gains, Without Disruption

 What This Actually Means

-Most operations don’t have a throughput problem—they have layers of small inefficiencies that compound over time.
+Most operations don't have a throughput problem.
+They have layers of small inefficiencies that compound over time—each one too minor to fix on its own, but together, expensive.

 No system overhaul.